M-Exley/andorra-hikes-api/README.md

 These are the aspects that I'm going to focus on for v2:

+- removing anything that is not required: Sort by option - DONE
-- add map using Leaflet(possibly with current location request)
+- add map using Leaflet - DONE
+- (possibly with current location request)
+- add color guidance or borders to activate once the hikes have been sorted by parish and difficulty - DONE
+- add animation to the 'key' - clickme bounce
+- add counter
 - add functionality to check-in to refuge - not sure about this one
 - digital passport which would digitize the currently available one
 - add to favourites
-- removing anything that is not required: Sort by option
-- add color guidance or borders to activate once the hikes have been sorted by parish and difficulty
-- add counter
 - a suggestion was to have a short video of each showing what they are really like
 - ADD HUTS and rating
+- Route maps?? hard work

 ### Screenshots